Welcome to day 3 of our series on containerd

 the API or to a higher-level action that needs to be accomplished.

-For example, the content
+For example, the content and snapshots subcommands expose lower-level

 details of how containerd manages the actual content of container filesystems,

-subcommand demonstrates how the internal Images
+while the images subcommand demonstrates how the internal Images service

 ties together content and snapshots into a standard workflow for both container